andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 * Run the sample and take a look at each card type and the corresponding code.

-THE FULL REPO OF OFFICIAL SAMPLES CAN BE FOUND HERE: https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore of special further note are the Authentication Bot.
+THE FULL REPO OF OFFICIAL SAMPLES CAN BE FOUND HERE: https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore of special further note is the Authentication Bot.